Philippines Logs 10,623 New COVID-19 Cases, Total Rises To 1,638,345 - UrduPoint

 Philippines Logs 10,623 New COVID-19 Cases, Total Rises To 1,638,345

-The Philippines' Department of Health (DOH) reported on Friday 10,623 new corona-virus disease (COVID-19) infections, bringing the total number of confirmed cases in the Southeast Asian country to 1,638,345

-MANILA (UrduPoint / Pakistan Point News - 6th Aug, 2021 ) :The Philippines' Department of Health (DOH) reported on Friday 10,623 new corona-virus disease (COVID-19) infections, bringing the total number of confirmed cases in the Southeast Asian country to 1,638,345.
+MANILA, Aug.
+6 (UrduPoint / Pakistan Point News - 6th Aug, 2021 ) :The Philippines' Department of Health (DOH) reported on Friday 10,623 new coronavirus disease (COVID-19) infections, bringing the total number of confirmed cases in the Southeast Asian country to 1,638,345.

 The death toll climbed to 28,673 after 247 more patients died from the viral disease, the DOH added.